 It’s a design dream.
-You strip your kitchen table down to reveal the gorgeous wood grain underneath layers of grime and refinish it to restore it to its former glory.
+You strip your kitchen or dining table down to reveal the gorgeous wood grain underneath layers of grime and refinish it to restore it to its former glory.
+So your excitement rises and your creativity peaks – and you go on and pursue those centerpiece inspirations for your table.
 But hold on just a second.
 Not all kitchen tables are made of wood that’s designed to be shown off.

 Before you decide to refinish your kitchen table, know that unless you purchased that table from a craftsman woodworker, you’ll more than likely be disappointed in the result.
 Refinishing a table requires so much work, but you can paint your table instead for a fresh look that highlights its design.
 Here’s what you need to know.